hadim/keras-toolbox/README.md

 *Your every day Keras toolbox.*

 The spirit of this library is to add some features missing from Keras and that make your workflow more smooth and easier.
-If I these features start to be widely used it could be a good idea propose them as a PR in the Keras repo.
+If these features start to be widely used it could be a good idea to propose them as a PR in the Keras repo.

 Current features are :